angela300/ndejs-auth/README.md

 Install Express and other packages that we will need:
 'npm install express dotenv mongoose jsonwebtoken bcrypt nodemailer cors nodemon'

-initialize our project into our new git repository: git init
+initialize our project into our new git repository: 'git init'

 In the project's root director, create a new directory src, that will contain the code files.
 Create a .env file in the root directory, this file will contain all our secret keys and values.